 Collaborative team of Wright State University (WSU) and Ohio State University (OSU):

-WSU Co-PIs: Valerie Shalin, John Flach (Department of Psychology, Human Factors/Industrial Organization Graduate Program)
+- WSU Co-PIs: Prof. Valerie Shalin, Prof. John Flach (Department of Psychology, Human Factors/Industrial Organization Graduate Program)

-- Analyzing 2 Million Disaster Tweets from Oklahoma Tornado, iRevolution, May 29, 2013
+- Oklahoma Tornado: Analyzing 2 Million Disaster Tweets from Oklahoma Tornado, iRevolution, May 29, 2013

 - Twitris: A 360 degree social media analytics platform to assist decision making by providing multi-faceted analyses of social data: Spatio-Temporal-Thematic, People-Content-Network, Sentiment-Emotion-Subjectivity etc.